page_title_detailed

 • Brachytherapy, which uses a tiny balloon or hollow flexible tube inserted into the area where the tumor was to deliver radiation

-Another type of radiation treatment, called intraoperative radiation therapy (IORT), can be given in one large dose during or after lumpectomy surgery.
+Another type of radiation treatment, called intraoperative radiation therapy (IORT), can be given in one large dose during or after the procedure.
 However, IORT is not widely available, and has a higher risk of post-treatment recurrence than EBRT.

 related_resources_article_carousel